Totodore/totodore.github.io/content/serde-wrapper.md

 }
 ```

-Then we can easily use our `FirstElement` it's even in a zero-copy way!
+Then we can easily use our `FirstElement`.
+It's even in a zero-copy way!
 ```rust
 /// Extract the event name from a JSON array with the event being
 /// the first element: ["foo",...]